Join today for FREE!

 Check out the MEMBERSHIP PAGE for more information.

-However, for 2018 the seminar structure has undergone substantial revision.
 Much effort has gone into clarifying and streamlining the subject material while increasing the substance thereof.
 Also, a considerable effort has now been made to direct the subject material in a way that renders it particularly relevant to the needs of SAE (Society of Automotive Engineers) Student Formula Competition Team members.
 For more detail on the subject matter see the attached seminar description.

 Instructor: Brian Paul Wiegand – SAWE Member – Retired